When you submit your work, you can browse for files in cloud storage or on your computer. You can include documents, video, audio, and images.

 If you add a large image, you may want to include the image as a separate text link.
 Then, your classmates and instructor can select the link to view the image separately and more clearly, while still able to read your text.

-Select Insert/Edit Image from Web.
+Select Add Content > Insert/Edit Image from Web.
 Type or paste an image URL to embed an image hosted online.
 You must use the http:// protocol.
 Include a description of the image in the Alternative text box so users who can't view the image are able to understand the image's importance.

-To edit the image's source or alternative text, select the image in the editor and then select Insert/Edit Image from Web.
+To edit the image's source or alternative text, select the image in the editor and then select Add Content > Insert/Edit Image from Web.

-- In the editor, select Insert/Edit Video from Web.
+- In the editor, select Insert/Edit Media from Web.

-- Add alternative text that describes the video for people who use screen readers or may not be able to load the video.
+- Add alternative text that describes the item for people who use screen readers or may not be able to load the content.

 - Select Insert.
-The video automatically embeds in the editor.
+The item automatically embeds in the editor.

 Use the Insert YouTube Video option to browse and add video content directly in the editor.
 No need to leave your course to find a link!
 You can choose to display the video as a link or to embed the video so it appears alongside the other content you include.
 Others can watch the video within the same window—no need to navigate to YouTube.